raspberrypilearning/flappy-astronaut/en/step_2.md

 ### Hardware

++ Raspberry Pi
 + Sense HAT

 ### Software
-You will need the [latest version of Raspbian](https://www.raspberrypi.org/downloads/) which already includes the following software packages:
+You will need the [latest version of Raspbian](https://www.raspberrypi.org/downloads/), which already includes the following software packages:

 - Python 3
 - Sense HAT for Python 3